 Asmaou, the senior co-wife had been married for 40 years; Mariama, the newest wife married 20 years ago and four others are in between for a total of 192 years of matrimony.
 The sultan selected his brides after seeing them as girls around Agadez.
 Being chosen by the sultan brings great honour to a family.

 I learned that the selection of a wife is a collective undertaking.
 The sultan’s brothers and sisters discuss the merits of the potential wife and all must agree on her suitability.
 Wives generally have a voice in the selection of a new wife as well.
-Given their tightly cloistered lives, this would seen essential.
+Given their tightly cloistered lives, this would seem essential.

 Multiple wives are costly and the sultan must provide for their every need.
 In centuries past West African sultans were wealthy merchants who traded in gold, silver, salt and even slaves.
 It was not obvious how the current Sultan supports his family and immense staff including many advisors, liaisons to various clans and brightly dressed guards.
 Tax collection, donations and the receipt of some government support was my assumption.